FuelLabs/fuel-specs/src/fuel-vm/instruction-set.md

 This modifies the `balanceRoot` field of the appropriate output.

-Append a receipt to the list of receipts, modifying tx.receiptsRoot:
+Append a receipt to the list of receipts, modifying `tx.receiptsRoot`:

 | name          | type          | description                                |
 |---------------|---------------|--------------------------------------------|